To shape change effectively, we are guided by internationally recognised external standards.

 Respect for human rights and international ethical standards

 Our Code of Conduct requires all employees of the ista Group to commit to compliance with international human rights, labour, anti-corruption and data protection standards.
 These include the UN Declaration of Human Rights, the International Labour Organization's (ILO) Declaration of Principles and the UN Convention against Corruption.
 Our compliance management system helps us to ensure that all requirements are met throughout the Group.
 The effectiveness of compliance management at ista has been officially certified by the Institute for Corporate Governance in the German Real Estate Industry (ICG).
 Our Supplier Code contains fundamental environmental, social and governance standards that we require our suppliers throughout the world to comply with.
-These also include the ILO's Declaration of Principles as well as the Principles of the UN Global Compact, the principles of the Organisation for Economic Cooperation and Development (OECD) and the UN Modern Slavery Act.
+These also include the ILO's Declaration of Principles as well as the Principles of the UN Global Compact, the principles of the Organisation for Economic Cooperation and Development (OECD) and the UK Modern Slavery Act.

 Contributions to national and international climate and environmental policy